-As the JSU administration is currently structured, the University's Director for Community Standards and Title IX is responsible for implementation and application of this policy:
+As the Jacksonville State University administration is currently structured, the university's Assistant Director for Community Standards is responsible for the implementation and application of this policy:

 301 Angle Hall